whamcloud/Online-Help/docs/Install_Guide/Pkg_Guide.md

 You may wish to make a custom server profile the default, if all storage servers managed by the installation should be of that type.

-To make a named storage profile the default, enter this command on the ML management server:
+To make a named storage profile the default, enter this command on the IML management server:

 ```bash